arynxd/the-local-theatre/README.md

 - [x] Perm checks for restricted pages on frontend
 - [x] Add more data to navbar profile image
 - [x] Unify shadows
+- [x] Fix comments / posts not being updated in UI when they are changed
+- [x] Colour icons
 - [ ] Change CORS policy in backend
 - [ ] Add docs to backend
 - [ ] Add docs to frontend
-- [ ] Proper error codes for backend error responses
 - [ ] Cache param sources in backend for perf
 - [ ] Abstract backend DB calls
-- [ ] Fix comments / posts not being updated in UI when they are changed
 - [ ] Animate all moving elements
-- [ ] Colour icons

 ## Feature List
 - [x] Login